stolostron/rhacm-docs/manage_cluster/import_gui.md

 7. Click **Generate Command** to retrieve the command to deploy the `multicluster-endpoint`.

 8. From the _Import an existing cluster_ window, hover and click the **Copy command** icon to copy the import command and the token that you are provided.
-You must click the **Copy** icon to receive the accurate copy.
+You must click the **Copy** icon to receive the accurate copy. **Important:** The command contains pull secret information that is copied to each of the imported clusters.
+Anyone who can access the imported clusters can also view the pull secret information.
+Consider creating a secondary pull secret at https://cloud.redhat.com/ or by creating a service account so your personal credentials are not compromised.
+See [Using image pull secrets](https://docs.openshift.com/container-platform/4.4/openshift_images/managing_images/using-image-pull-secrets.html) or [Understanding and creating service accounts](https://docs.openshift.com/container-platform/4.4/authentication/understanding-and-creating-service-accounts.html) for more information.

 9. From your terminal, authenticate to your managed cluster.
 Configure your `kubectl` for your targeted managed cluster.